-"He shall give His angels charge concerning thee," All communications under this head are given through
+"Re shall give Ris angels obarge concerning thee," All communications under this head are given through a pon as coming from the source they purport to-the spirit world.

-MRS. A. H. ROBINSON.

-A well-developed trance medium, and may be implicitly relied apon as coming from the source they purport to-the spirit world.
+MRS. A. H. ROBINSON, A well-developed trance medium, and may be implicitly relied